Tommy DeVito (musician): Career

 While his brother Nick left the group, Tommy DeVito continued his musical pursuits, reforming and realigning the group.
-He was close friends with Joe Pesci, who introduced DeVito and Valli to Bob Gaudio.
-By 1960 The Four Lovers consisted of DeVito and Valli along with lyricist/singer/keyboardist Bob Gaudio and vocal arranger Nick Massi, and were mainly used as a backup band for producer Bob Crewe under contract.
-This is the lineup which adopted the name "The Four Seasons" (actually, they were billed numerically as the 4 Seasons), named after a bowling alley in Union, New Jersey, that had a lounge where they had auditioned.
+He was close friends with Joe Pesci, who introduced DeVito and Valli to keyboardist and songwriter Bob Gaudio.
+By 1960 The Four Lovers consisted of DeVito, Valli, Gaudio and vocal arranger Nick Massi, and were mainly used as a backup band for producer Bob Crewe under contract.
+This is the lineup which adopted the name "The Four Seasons" (billed numerically as the 4 Seasons on most of their early albums), named after a bowling alley in Union, New Jersey, that had a lounge where they had auditioned.
 Signed by songwriter/producer Bob Crewe, the Four Seasons cut their first single under that name, "Bermuda", in November 1961.
 It was released by Gone Records, but did not succeed.
 Their next single did, in 1962 Gaudio's composition No. 1 single "Sherry".
 Released by Vee-Jay Records in July 1962, "Sherry" hit number one in September, the first of three consecutive chart-topping hits by the Four Seasons, the others being "Big Girls Don't Cry" and "Walk Like a Man".
+In 1963, DeVito and Massi co-founded Vito-Mass Productions, an independent music production business.
+From 1965 onward, Massi handled most of the day-to-day operations of the company while DeVito remained with the band.

-Massi left the group in 1965, just before the release of "Let's Hang On!", and arranger Charles Calello played bass until a new bass player could be found, and then Joe Long joined the band and participated on many chart topping hits for the remainder of the decade and into the mid-1970s.
 DeVito left the group in April 1970 before the album Half and Half was released.
 He told the Las Vegas Review-Journal in 2009, "I had had it up to here with the traveling and changing clothes three times a day, and taking two planes and then driving 100 miles to do a date.
 Getting on stage and doing the same stuff—I just had it."
-On the last song of this album, "Oh Happy Day, Any Day Now", DeVito can be heard playing a bit of a solo on his guitar.
+Four Seasons bassist Joe Long recalled that DeVito had been adamantly against recording their most recent album, the 1969 concept album The Genuine Imitation Life Gazette.
 He sold Valli and Gaudio his rights to the Four Seasons' material, name, and touring act upon leaving in 1970.
 The reason for his departure was originally indicated as a hearing problem, but it was later revealed that he had accrued significant debt and financial trouble through gambling.
+DeVito was succeeded by Maryland native Demetri Callas, who would become a friend of DeVito's.